04842886900 | care@extravelmoney.com | WhatsApp Us

 - To GIC/Blocked account of student

-Medical Treatment Abroad 0% 5% of amount above Rs 10 Lakh
+Medical Treatment Abroad 0% 2% of the amount above Rs 10 Lakh

 Maintenance of close relatives abroad 0% 20% of the amount above Rs 10 Lakh